emipa606/NaturesPrettySweet/README.md

 - Frost on ground and plants
 - Snow appears on trees and bushes
-- You can see pawns&apos; breath in the cold
+- You can see pawns' breath in the cold
 - Pawns wear a path through snow and frost
 - Pawns pack soil down into paths, and make stone smooth by walking on it.